Jnction/dtd2mysql/README.md

 which differ significantly from upstream, all related to GTFS generation:

 * `stops.txt` includes all stations and platforms, with ATCO code as the ID.
 This helps combining with other national GTFS datasets of other transport modes.
+* `agency_id` are prefixed with `=` as in the Traveline NOC dataset.
+* Each schedule entry in the timetable data is mapped to exactly one GTFS trip, with the `original_trip_id` field being the UID of the schedule entry.
-* The scheduled platform allocation for each service is included
+* The scheduled platform allocation for each service is included.
 * Adds the ability to supply alternative station data from an external JSON file, including coordinates and wheelchair accessibility.
+* Adds the ability to supply extra stops (platforms) not found in the timetable data.
-* The RSID is used for trip names
+* The RSID is used for trip names.
-* Names such as "Stansted Express", "West Midlands Railway", etc., are used for route names
+* Names such as "Stansted Express", "West Midlands Railway", etc., are used for route names.
+* Route colours are added.
+* Shapes are generated for every trip from the TIPLOCs of the actual routing used, such that diversions can be shown on journey planners.
-* Headsigns are filled by logic in order to replicate the departure boards in real life
+* Headsigns are filled by logic in order to replicate the departure boards in real life.

 ## Fares